LIMEADE: From AI Explanations to Advice Taking: Introduction

 \section{Introduction}

 A long-standing vision in AI is the construction of an {\em advice taker}, a system whose behavior, in the words of John McCarthy, ``will be improvable merely by making statements to it, telling it about its symbolic environment and what is wanted from it.
 To make these statements will require little if any knowledge of the program or the previous knowledge of the advice taker''~\cite{McCarthy1960ProgramsWC}.
-Indeed, today's guidelines for human-AI interaction dictate that machine learning (ML) systems should be able to explain their predictions and accept advice and corrections ~\cite{Amershi2019GuidelinesFH}.
-Both explanation and advice-taking methods exist for transparent models, such as linear classifiers or generalized additive models (\GAM s) \cite{caruana_3, Wang2021GAMCE}, and their benefits for transparent recommenders have been demonstrated \cite{bostandjiev_tasteweights_2012,kulesza_tell_2012}.
+Indeed, today's guidelines for human-AI interaction dictate that ML systems should be able to explain their predictions to end-users and accept advice and corrections from them ~\cite{Amershi2019GuidelinesFH, amershi_power_2014, rao_2022}.
+Both explanation and advice-taking methods exist for transparent models, such as linear classifiers or generalized additive models (G$\text{A}^2$Ms) \cite{caruana_3, wang2021, sherry_tochi}, and their benefits for transparent recommenders have been demonstrated within the human-in-the-loop machine learning and human-AI interaction literature \cite{bostandjiev_tasteweights_2012, kulesza_tell_2012}.
+These advice-taking approaches allow the human to provide high-level feedback on how specific input features should be driving the transparent model's behavior.
+In our related work (Section \ref{sec:relatedwork}), we elaborate on such approaches.

 However, opaque models, such as boosted decision forests and deep neural networks, are a different story.
-Since they often provide the highest performance and are widely used, numerous researchers have investigated methods for generating post-hoc explanations of opaque ML models --- typically by creating a transparent approximation to the opaque model, called an explanatory model~\cite{survey_explaining_blackbox}.
-Several researchers have developed methods for translating high-level {\em human advice} into specific classes of differentiable, neural models~\cite{doshivelez,liu,rieger,schramowski, doshi-velez_towards_2017}, but to our knowledge only Schram- owski \etal~\cite{schramowski} have introduced a method that works for {\em arbitrary} opaque models, and it is not capable of handling advice that corrects an agent's erroneous predictions (Section~\ref{sec:opaque-advice}).
+Because they often provide the highest performance and are widely used, numerous researchers have investigated methods for generating post-hoc explanations of opaque ML models --- typically by creating a transparent approximation to the opaque model, called an explanatory model~\cite{survey_explaining_blackbox}.
+Several researchers have developed methods for translating high-level {\em human advice} into specific classes of differentiable, neural models~\cite{doshivelez,liu,rieger,schramowski, doshi-velez_towards_2017}.
+However, to our knowledge only Schramowski \etal~\cite{schramowski} have introduced a method that works for {\em arbitrary} opaque models, and it is not capable of handling advice that corrects an agent's erroneous predictions (Section~\ref{sec:opaque-advice}).